Last Updated on

 Hemp cloth is believed to be one of the oldest examples of human industry.
 A remnant of hemp cloth found in modern Iran dates back to 8,000 BC, and it’s proof that the people of ancient Mesopotamia used hemp for the textile industry.

-Now, scientists trace the origins of cannabis back to Asia and the Middle East, where it’s believed the plant emerged at the end of the last ice age.
+Now, scientists trace the origins of cannabis back to central Asia and the middle East, where it’s believed the plant emerged at the end of the last ice age.
 Since the climatic conditions were favourable, and cannabis grows, well, like weed, it’s safe to assume the plant covered large land surfaces at the time.

-At the moment, nobody knows if the widespread prevalence of cannabis or the plant’s easy harvesting convinced the ancient civilizations to cultivate it, but archeological evidence indicates that nomadic tribes brought the crop to Europe.
+At the moment, nobody knows if the widespread prevalence of the cannabis plant or the plant’s easy harvesting convinced the ancient civilizations to cultivate it, but archeological evidence indicates that nomadic tribes brought the crop to Europe.

 Cannabis and the Yamnaya culture